 Early-onset neonatal sepsis usually results from organisms acquired intrapartum.
 Most infants have symptoms within 6 hours of birth.

 Most cases are caused by group B streptococcus Streptococcal Infections Streptococci are gram-positive aerobic organisms that cause many disorders, including pharyngitis, pneumonia, wound and skin infections, sepsis, and endocarditis.
 Symptoms vary with the organ... read more (GBS) and gram-negative enteric organisms (predominantly Escherichia coli Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
-Certain strains cause diarrhea, and all can cause infection when they invade... read more ).
+Certain strains cause diarrhea, and all can cause infection when... read more ).
 Vaginal or rectal cultures of women at term may show GBS colonization rates of up to 35%.
 At least 35% of their infants also become colonized.
 The density of infant colonization determines the risk of early-onset invasive disease, which is 40 times higher with heavy colonization.
 Although only 1/100 of infants colonized develop invasive disease due to GBS, > 50% of those present within the first 6 hours of life.
 Nontypeable Haemophilus influenzae sepsis has also been identified in neonates, especially premature neonates.

 Late-onset neonatal sepsis

-Late-onset neonatal sepsis is usually acquired from the environment (see Neonatal Hospital-Acquired Infection Neonatal Hospital-Acquired Infection Some infections are acquired after admission to the nursery rather than from the mother in utero or intrapartum.
+Late-onset neonatal sepsis is usually acquired from the environment ( see Neonatal Hospital-Acquired Infection Neonatal Hospital-Acquired Infection Some infections are acquired after admission to the nursery rather than from the mother in utero or intrapartum.
 For some infections (eg, group B streptococci, herpes simplex virus [HSV]) it... read more ).
 Staphylococci Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more account for 30 to 60% of late-onset cases and are most frequently due to intravascular devices (particularly central vascular catheters).
 E. coli Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
-Certain strains cause diarrhea, and all can cause infection when they invade... read more is also becoming increasingly recognized as a significant cause of late-onset sepsis, especially in extremely LBW infants.
+Certain strains cause diarrhea, and all can cause infection when... read more is also becoming increasingly recognized as a significant cause of late-onset sepsis, especially in extremely LBW infants.
 Isolation of Enterobacter cloacae Klebsiella, Enterobacter, and Serratia Infections The gram-negative bacteria Klebsiella, Enterobacter, and Serratia are closely related normal intestinal flora that rarely cause disease in normal hosts.
-Diagnosis is by culture.
-Treatment is... read more or Cronobacter sakazakii (formerly Enterobacter sakazakii) from blood or cerebrospinal fluid may be due to contaminated feedings.
+Diagnosis is by... read more or Cronobacter sakazakii (formerly Enterobacter sakazakii) from blood or cerebrospinal fluid may be due to contaminated feedings.
 Contaminated respiratory equipment is suspected in outbreaks of hospital-acquired Pseudomonas aeruginosa pneumonia or sepsis.